dongliang-13/fullstack-boilplate/frontend/README.md

 - Underlying page/routing uses React Router

 ### Frontend Folder Structure
+**Make sure you are reading the below in code view mode or markdown preview for better visibility of the folder structure**

 frontend/
 ├── src/
 │   ├── components/       # Reusable UI components